jbucko/DMemu/docs/two-body.rst

 Extrapolation
 ^^^^^^^^^^^^^

 Extrapolation for :math:`\Gamma`, :math:`v_k`, :math:`f` and :math:`z` is not allowed as the trained architecture cannot reliably predict outside the training domain.
 Extrapolation for :math:`k>6` h/Mpc is done by adding a constant suppression continuously attached to the one provided by an emulator, see the figure below.
+However, one can ask for redshifts higher than 2.35 by setting ``allow_z_extrapolation=True`` in ``TBD.predict(...)`` function.

 .. figure:: ../examples/tbdemu_extrapolation.jpeg
    :width: 65%